One….two…five.

 It’s been a while since I wrote anything of substance (the Elf Mafia definitely does not count as “substance”, though they do a lot of those when they get the chance).
 This mug is the reason why.

 Which (finally, after much bitching and procrastination) led to the creation of an actual, honest-to-cheezus online store.
 Where you can, like, see all the different designs and prices and stuff, all in one place.
 Neat, right?
 Here, look: mnwnw.com Well, a bunch of you seemed to think so, anyway.
-Enough that there was another popular mug.
-And another.
-And…you guessed it….another.
-And one more, just because all this wasn’t quite crazy enough.
-And then, just to make things super-fun and interesting, the Lying and Bitch mugs (you read that as Lying Bitch, didn’t you?
+Enough that there was another popular mug. image003-2 And another. lying official mug And…you guessed it….another.
+Official Green Serenity Tumbler And one more, just because all this wasn’t quite crazy enough. inigo travel And then, just to make things super-fun and interesting, the Lying and Bitch mugs (you read that as Lying Bitch, didn’t you?
 Fun, right?
 So are the Purchase Orders, trust me) were mistakenly printed on only one side, resulting in a reprint and a fire sale of the perfectly good but single-sided mugs.
 (There’s still some left if you’re interested – click the links below).
 Lying Mug link Bitch Mug link So it’s a bit of a Mug-afuckin-palooza up in here right now.
 Maybe I’ll get the chance to write something non-mug related next year.

 A Very Merry Christmas Eve Elf Mafia Wrap-Up